 DOT Physicals: What if I Have a Medical Condition?

 Driving a commercial motor vehicle can be a physically demanding job.
-It not only requires long hours behind the wheel, but also the ability to perform truck inspections, secure loads and make adjustments to freight that shifted during transport.
+It not only requires long hours behind the wheel but also the ability to perform truck inspections, secure loads, and make adjustments to freight that may have shifted during transport.

-To make sure drivers are able to handle the demands of the job, all DOT-regulated drivers who operate a vehicle that weighs at least 10,000 pounds (GVWR/GCWR) are required to have a DOT physical once every two years.
-These physical exams are conducted by a certified medical examiner who will review the driver’s medical history, discuss any medications they take, and perform a general physical exam to check for potential issues with the person’s eyes, heart, lungs, abdomen, spine and other body systems.
+To ensure drivers can handle the demands of the job, all DOT-regulated drivers who operate a vehicle that weighs at least 10,000 pounds (GVWR/GCWR) are required to have a DOT physical once every two years.
+These physical exams are conducted by a certified medical examiner who reviews the driver’s medical history, discusses any medications they take, and performs a general physical exam to check for potential issues with the person’s eyes, heart, lungs, abdomen, spine, and other body systems.
 Read the full overview of the DOT Physical exam here.

 Finally, A Better Way to Manage DOT Physicals

-When a Medical Condition is Found: 4 Things to Know
+When a Medical Condition is Found During a DOT Physical: Four Things to Know

-3. You Might Need to Apply for an Exemption.
 The FMCSA has identified certain conditions that disqualify drivers from operating CMVs.
-These include hypertension, respiratory dysfunction, diabetes, vision impairment, epilepsy and mental disorders.
+These include hypertension, respiratory dysfunction, diabetes, vision impairment, epilepsy, and mental disorders.
 If you have one of these conditions, and both you and your medical examiner believe that you’re well enough to drive, you can apply for one of the FMCSA’s Driver Exemption Programs.
 Once your application is submitted, you can expect a decision within 180 days.

 The DOT Physical: Everything You Need to Know